sertel/actris/README.md

   2. the higher-order ghost state used for ownership of protocols, and
   3. the opening of the protocol invariant.

-- **Subtyping relation in c↣ prot**

-  The mechanisation has introduced the notion of subtyping, which allows one to strengten/weaken the predicates of sends/receives respectively.
-In particular this means that the endpoint ownership has been extended with `iProto_le p p'`, where `p'` is the original protocol used in the ghost state, and `p` is the protocol denoted by the ownership `c↣ prot`.
-The effect of this is that the user can update his own view of the protocol, as long as it is consistent with the original protocol in the invariant.
-As such the fundamental aspect of the ownership still align with that of the paper.
+- **Protocol subtyping**

+  The mechanization has introduced the notion of "protocol subtyping", which allows one to strengthen/weaken the predicates of sends/receives, respectively.
+  This achieved using the relation `iProto_le p p'`, and the additional rule `c ↣ p -∗ iProto_le p p' -∗ c ↣ p'`.
+To support "protocol subtyping", the definition of `c ↣ p` in the model is changed to be closed under `iProto_le`.